Bakari-K/ChefUp/README.md

-# CEN3031 Project
+# Chef Up

-This is a Django web application built with [Django](https://www.djangoproject.com/).
+Chef Up is a collaborative recipe sharing platform built with [Django](https://www.djangoproject.com/).
 Follow the instructions below to run the project locally for development and testing.

 ---